bitcoin-s/bitcoin-s/docs/applications/server.md

  - `canceldlc` `dlcId` - Cancels a DLC and unreserves used utxos
     - `dlcId` - Internal id of the DLC
  - `getdlcs` - Returns all dlcs in the wallet
+    - `address` - optional contact address, if specified the RPC returns only DLCs associated with the given address
  - `getdlc` `dlcId` - Gets a specific dlc in the wallet
     - `dlcId` - Internal id of the DLC
  - `offer-add` `offerTLV` `peerAddress` `message` - Puts an incoming offer into the inbox